Presenting the Go Digital Programme in Singapore’s Busiest Hubs

 Part of what the Go Digital Programme will encompass is building an SME Technology Hub which will be set up by the Information-Communications Media Development Authority in Singapore.

 The SME Technology Hub will complement the already existing network of SME centres.
-Business will be able to get free advice and access to information on government schemes with these hubs.
+The business will be able to get free advice and access to information on government schemes with these hubs.

 Firms who are also in need of more specialised advice will be able to do so at these new technology hubs.
 The hubs will help to fill in the gap in the industry and provide a one-stop solution for SMEs that may be in need of help to go digital.